NOUNS

 She plays tennis every Friday.

-(c) Used to express something that was true in the past, is true in the present, and will be true in the future
+past, is true in the present, and will be true in the future

 The earth is round